MilesCranmer/easy_distributed_hyperopt/README.md

 optimization function and hyperparameters to optimize over.
 3. Then, run example.py on all your nodes.
 4. Kill the script when you want to stop.
-5. All the trials are stored in separate .pkl files in the folder.
+5. Set the foldername in print_best_model.py and then run it.